Before we continue, let’s first establish what exactly we’re talking about.

 But wait!
-If the bar is over the base of the toes, we’ll be out of balance and fall on our faces!
+If the bar is over the balls of the feet, we’ll be out of balance and fall on our faces!

 The fact is, we can all balance on the balls of our feet quite well, and we can prove this to ourselves by standing up right now and trying it.
 More importantly, just because we start in a certain position with the center of mass balanced over a particular region of the foot doesn’t mean it must remain there for the rest of the lift.
 We can actually control this.
 We are the masters of our destiny.

 Now—with the bar beginning over the balls of the feet, if that bar is significantly heavy in relation to our bodies, at the moment it separates from the platform, our center of mass will be over the balls of the feet or close to it.
 Prior to this, in the starting position we set in order to begin the lift, this vertical arm / bar over the base of the toes position will place the great majority of our body’s mass well behind the bar, keeping us quite well and easily balanced, unlike in a high-hipped starting position, in which a considerable chunk of the torso is over the bar, and the remainder of the body closer to it.

 Because we ultimately don’t want our weight over the balls of the feet, we do need to correct this quickly.
 The correction is remarkably simple—shift back slightly as you separate the bar from the floor rather than attempting to lift it straight up.
 This backward shift to move our weight back over the foot is what creates the slight backward curve of the bar path when viewed from the side.

 A curve in the bar path?
 That’s not efficient!